AndrewEC/SteganographyApp/README.markdown

 Software Used
 ---

-Visual Studio 2017 Community
- was used to code, build, and test.
+Visual Studio 2017 Community was used to code, build, and test the project.

 Gimp was used to verify changes in the image after encoding and cleaning data.